-Heads of Department may apply to the Finance Manager for a College credit card for use by themselves or a member of their department.
-If one is approved, the Finance Manager will agree an appropriate credit limit, which will not exceed £15,000.
+Heads of Department may apply to the Head of Finance for a College credit card for use by themselves or a member of their department.
+If one is approved, the Head of Finance will agree an appropriate credit limit, which will not exceed £15,000 and will more normally be limited to £5,000 or below.
 No cash withdrawal will be permitted.
-Credit card statements are produced monthly and each holder must review their statement and provide the Finance Manager, in a timely manner, with receipts for all items of expenditure unless such receipts were difficult to obtain and the expenditure is of a trivial nature, e.g. light refreshments, short journeys on London Underground.
-Holders of College credit cards must keep the cards and card details secure and report any issue that may arise in connection with the cards to the Finance Manager at the earliest possible opportunity.
-Cards in the name of staff members who leave the College's employment must be returned to the Finance Manager who will ensure that they are cancelled and destroyed.
+Credit card statements are produced monthly and each holder must review their statement and provide the Head of Finance, in a timely manner, with receipts for all items of expenditure unless such receipts were difficult to obtain and the expenditure is of a trivial nature, e.g. light refreshments, short journeys on London Underground.
+Holders of College credit cards must keep the cards and card details secure and report any issue that may arise in connection with the cards to the Head of Finance at the earliest possible opportunity.
+Cards in the name of staff members who leave the College's employment must be returned to the Head of Finance who will ensure that they are cancelled and destroyed.